Networking code for Zebra. 🦓

 A response to a network request, represented in internal format.

-Initialize a peer set with the given
+Initialize a peer set.

 Type alias to make working with tower traits easier.